boostorg/website-v2/docs/storybook.md

 The pre-built Storybook bundle is served directly by Django at `/storybook/`.
 Access requires a staff account — it uses the same session authentication as the rest of the site.

-The pattern-library API endpoint (`/pattern-library/`) is also staff-gated by `PatternLibraryStaffMiddleware`, so template rendering works for authenticated staff users.
+The pattern-library API endpoint (`/pattern-library/`) is also staff-gated by `PatternLibraryStaffMiddleware`.
+Because `/storybook/` is served same-origin by Django here (unlike the dev server's cross-origin proxy in Mode 1), the browser's normal session cookie reaches these calls: `storybook-django` is pinned to `1.0.0` specifically because it sends its render requests with `credentials: 'same-origin'` (earlier `0.5.1` used `credentials: 'omit'`, which silently dropped the cookie and made every render look anonymous even to a logged-in staff user). django-pattern-library's own render endpoint (`render_pattern_api`) is `@csrf_exempt` by design — it renders arbitrary template context, not a state-changing action, so its own threat model relies on `PatternLibraryStaffMiddleware`'s staff check for authorization rather than a CSRF token.
+So template rendering works for authenticated staff users, and unauthenticated or non-staff requests are still rejected exactly as before.

 ### Steps to build and serve